Effective Date: 04/29/2022

-"Learned professions" shall mean those professions (or members thereof) skilled in a calling or vocation requiring advanced knowledge as evidenced by a specific degree from a recognized College or University.
+"Learned professions" shall mean those professions whose members are skilled in a calling or vocation requiring advanced knowledge as evidenced by a specific degree from a recognized College or University.

 "Engaged in teaching" shall be interpreted to mean that the person is to teach during each academic semester of the normal academic year.